Branding the Service Portal

 You can deliver a fully branded Service Portal experience for end users by creating a custom theme for your organization and publishing it via the Tomcat web server included with Commander.

-The instructions in this topic are compatible with Commander 8.x and above.
-If you need to apply branding to earlier versions, or if you need more help, please contact our support team by emailing email@example.com.
+Note: The instructions in this topic are compatible with Commander 8.x and above.
+If you need to apply branding to earlier versions, or if you need more help, contact the support team at firstname.lastname@example.org.

-If you are upgrading from a previous version of Commander to version 8.0.2, we recommend that you install a separate instance of Commander in a staging area where you can reproduce your current theme, using the new method.
+If you upgrade from a previous version of Commander to version 8.0 and greater, we recommend that you install a separate instance of Commander in a staging area where you can reproduce your current theme using the new method.
 That way, you can deliver a theme providing seamless branding during the maintenance window for your upgrade.
-Contact firstname.lastname@example.org to obtain a staging license for this purpose.
+Contact email@example.com to obtain a staging license for this purpose.